David W. Slaughter, Esq.

 Salt Lake City, UT 84145-5000

-David W. Slaughter is currently the Chairman of the Board at Snow, Christensen & Martineau, with offices in Salt Lake City and St. George, Utah.
-After three years’ active duty as a commissioned officer in the United States Army, he returned to school, earning his J.D. (magna cum laude) in 1981 from the J. Reuben Clark Law School (Brigham Young University), where he was Lead Articles Editor of the BYU Law Review, and its Lead Articles Editor from 1980-81.
-Mr. Slaughter joined his present firm following a one-year clerkship with Judge Malcolm R. Wilkey on the United States Court of Appeals for the D.C.
+After graduating from BYU in 1975, Mr. Slaughter served three years’ active duty as a commissioned officer in the United States Army, and returned to school in 1978, earning his J.D. (magna cum laude) in 1981 from the J. Reuben Clark Law School (Brigham Young University), where he was Lead Articles Editor of the BYU Law Review, and its Lead Articles Editor from 1980-81.
+Mr. Slaughter joined his present firm in 1982 following a one-year clerkship with Judge Malcolm R. Wilkey on the United States Court of Appeals for the D.C.
 Circuit.

 He is a member of the American Bar Association and Utah State Bar.
-He has also been actively involved in community and ecclesiastical service and has served as a member of the Sandy City (Utah) Public Utilities Citizens Advisory Board since 1995 (chairman since 2003).
+He has also been actively involved in community and ecclesiastical service and has served as a member of the Sandy City (Utah) Public Utilities Citizens Advisory Board since 1995 (chairman after 2003) to 2016.
 He has lectured before local and national professional organizations and has authored several papers dealing with construction and surety law and other topics, including the following:

 Author of the Utah Chapter of FIFTY STATES CONSTRUCTION LIEN AND BOND LAW, published by Aspen Law & Business, 1988 (with yearly updates);Author of Utah Chapter of PAYMENT BOND MANUAL, published by the American Bar Association, 1991; Author of “The Contract Bond Surety’s Performance as a Condition Precedent to its Rights of Subrogation (Beyond a Twiddling of Thumbs)”, SUBROGATION RIGHTS OF THE CONTRACT BOND SURETY, published by the American Bar Association, 1991.
 “The Preliminary Injunction as a Tool for Preserving and Enforcing the Surety’s Rights: Does It Work?
 (Dealing with the Sometimes Short Arm of the Law)”, 1995; “Payment Claims Under Performance Bonds: Is the Back Door Still Open?”, 1996; “Indemnitor Claims of Surety Bad Faith: New Grounds for a Bitter Cup?”, 1997, all published as part of seminar course materials by the Western States Surety Conference; and “When the City Cries (For) Uncle: A Surety Industry Primer on Chapter 9 Municipal Debt Adjustment,” presented to the Pearlman Association 2008.
 Mr. Slaughter is also a contributing author to 2008 ABA publication, “The Surety’s Indemnity Agreement: Law and Practice, 2nd Ed.”